Fatima Robinson: Career

 Robinson's choreography credits for film include Save the Last Dance (starring Julia Stiles and Sean Patrick Thomas), Dreamgirls (starring Beyoncé Knowles and Jennifer Hudson), and The Cheetah Girls: One World.
 In addition, Robinson choreographed the Black Eyed Peas' halftime show for Super Bowl XLV in 2011, and the December 2015 presentation of The Wiz Live!.

-Robinson also recently produced "Taking the Stage: Changing America", a concert honoring the opening of the Smithsonian National Museum of African American History and Culture, and the VH1 2016 Hip Hop Honors: All Hail the Queens at the Lincoln Center.
-She is the woman behind Kendrick Lamar's 2016 Grammy's performance and The Weeknd's 2016 Oscars performance of "Earned It."
-From 2014 to 2016, she also served as segment producer and choreographer for the hit series The Voice.
+From 2014 to 2016, she served as segment producer and choreographer for the hit series The Voice.